Summer of the Seventeenth Doll: The iPad app

-In 2013 Currency Press released an iPad app which charts the 57-year history of Summer of the Seventeenth Doll.
+In 2013 Currency Press released an iPad app which charted the 57-year history of Summer of the Seventeenth Doll.

-The app collates archival material from the first production on 28 November 1955 up until the most recent Belvoir production, which toured the east coast of Australia in 2011/12.
+The app collated archival material from the first production on 28 November 1955 up until the most recent Belvoir production, which toured the east coast of Australia in 2011/12.
 Material was sourced from a range of archives and institutions along the east coast of Australia.